Islington North: 1974–1983

 In 1965 local government in Greater London was reorganised, with the formation of London boroughs.
 The changes were reflected in parliamentary boundaries from 1974.
 The London Borough of Islington was divided into three constituencies.
 Islington North was defined as comprising seven wards: Highview, Hillmarton, Hillrise, Junction, Parkway, St. George's and Station.

 1983–1997

 In 1983 the parliamentary representation of Islington was reduced to two constituencies.
 The new, enlarged, Islington North was formed from ten wards of the borough as they existed in February 1983.
 These were Gillespie, Highbury, Highview, Hillrise, Junction, Mildmay, Quadrant, St. George's, Sussex and Tollington wards.

 1997–2010

 In 1997 there were only slight boundary changes, with the constituency defined as the same ten wards with their boundaries as they existed on 1 June 1994.

 Since 2010

-The seat, which is the smallest constituency in the UK by area, covers the northern half of the London Borough of Islington, which includes the areas of Holloway, Highbury, Tufnell Park, Upper Holloway and Archway.
+The seat covers the northern half of the London Borough of Islington, which includes the areas of Holloway, Highbury, Tufnell Park, Upper Holloway and Archway.

 From 2010 until 2022, the constituency comprised the following eight electoral wards: Finsbury Park, Highbury East, Highbury West, Hillrise, Junction, Mildmay, St. George's and Tollington.